jsabater/calabruix/content/posts/proxmox/pve/nfs/xfs/index.md

 ## Large Block Size

 Support for Large Block Size (LBS) in the Linux kernel was marked as stable in version 6.13.
-This support focused on enabling larger block sizes for I/O operations, moving beyond the traditional 4kB page size default.
+This support focused on enabling larger block sizes for I/O operations, moving beyond the traditional 4 KB page size default.

 The goal is to improve performance and efficiency via:

 * Reduced overhead, as the number of individual I/O operations is reduced.
-* Hardware efficiency, as modern storage devices (e.g., NVMe drives) come with a default sector size of 8kB.
+* Hardware efficiency, as modern storage devices (e.g., NVMe drives) come with a default sector size of 8 KB.
 * Application needs, as some applications (e.g., databases) may have specific internal data structures that align better with larger block sizes.

 This involves changes to the block layer, filesystems, and potentially memory management with folios.

-[PostgreSQL](https://www.postgresql.org/), for example, uses an 8KB page size internally.
-With LBS, we can now create an XFS filesystem with an 8KB block size, matching the database's internal page size, which can improve performance and reduce overhead when writing data.
+[PostgreSQL](https://www.postgresql.org/), for example, uses an 8 KB page size internally.
+With LBS, we can now create an XFS filesystem with an 8 KB block size, matching the database's internal page size, which can improve performance and reduce overhead when writing data.

 To use it, all we have to do is format the XFS filesystem with the desired block size using the `mkfs.xfs` command with the appropriate option.